jeffbski/pkglink/README.md

  - file modified time is the same (except on Windows which doesn't maintain the original modified times during install)
  - file size is >= to config.minFileSize (defaults to 0)
  - directories starting with a `.` and all their descendents are ignored

+## FAQ

+Q. Once I use this do I need to do anything special when deleting or updating projects?

+No, since pkglink works by using hard links, your operating system will handle things appropriately under the covers.
+The OS updates the link count when packages are deleted from a particular path.
+If you update or reinstall then your packages will simply replace those that were there.
+You could run pkglink on the project again to hard link the new files.

+Also while pkglink keeps a list of packages it has found in its refs file (~/.pkglink_refs), it always double checks packages before using them for linking (and it updates the refs file).
+You may also run pkglink with the `--prune` option to check all the refs.

 ## Recovering from an unforeseen problem